Crickets

 • Some can fly

-There are more than 100 species, so it is not surprising to find some can fly and others can’t.
-Most of them tend to run though, as they can use their hind legs to propel their bodies.
+There are more than 100 species in the US, so it’s not surprising that some can fly and others can’t.
+Most species rely on their powerful hind legs to jump and run rather than flying.

 • You can’t sneak up on them